cl20813/Software_Setup/amarel.md

 conda install conda=24.9.1

 conda install numpy pandas matplotlib seaborn scikit-learn
-conda install xarray jupyter netCDF4 collections skgstat typing scipy math
+conda install xarray jupyter netCDF4 collections  typing scipy math   # collections and math are part of python standard library, so you don't need to instaall them, and skgstat might be third party, I have to use pip
 #xarray for netCDF4 and dont forget to install jupyter, otherwise you can't open personal jupyter in amarel.

+# Install my package
+pip install -e /home/jl2815/tco/GEMS_TCO   # -e stands for editable pip show GEMS_TCO